timurgepard/Symphony-S2/README.md

 # Symphony-Classic

 Nothing is possible without our Lord and Saviour Jesus Christ.
 But everything is possible with Him.
 I was morally dying, addicted to ponrography and video-games.
-But He intervened, and gave me new life.
+But He intervened, and gave me a new life.

 This repository was created to support the 2024 paper.
 It is unification and simplification of Symphony-1.0, Symphony-2.0(2.1) and draft of Symphony-3.0 (Draft) into single Symphony-Classic-UTD-5 version (Model-free Deterministic Algorithm)